ruby/www.ruby-lang.org/en/news/_posts/2022-12-06-ruby-3-2-0-rc1-released.md

 * We no longer bundle 3rd party sources like `libyaml`, `libffi`.

     * libyaml source has been removed from psych.
-You may need to install `libyaml-dev` with Ubuntu/Debian platfrom.
+You may need to install `libyaml-dev` with Ubuntu/Debian platform.
 The package name is different for each platform.

     * Bundled libffi source is also removed from `fiddle`